Mithraism: Lion-headed figure

 One of the most characteristic and poorly-understood features of the Mysteries is the naked lion-headed figure often found in Mithraic temples, named by the modern scholars with descriptive terms such as leontocephaline (lion-headed) or leontocephalus (lion-head).

 His body is a naked man's, entwined by a serpent (or two serpents, like a caduceus), with the snake's head often resting on the lion's head.
 The lion's mouth is often open.
 He is usually represented as having four wings, two keys (sometimes a single key), and a sceptre in his hand.
 Sometimes the figure is standing on a globe inscribed with a diagonal cross.
 On the figure from the Ostia Antica Mithraeum (left, CIMRM 312), the four wings carry the symbols of the four seasons, and a thunderbolt is engraved on his chest.
 At the base of the statue are the hammer and tongs of Vulcan and Mercury's cock and wand (caduceus).
 A rare variation of the same figure is also found with a human head and a lion's head emerging from its chest.

 Although animal-headed figures are prevalent in contemporary Egyptian and Gnostic mythological representations, no exact parallel to the Mithraic leontocephaline figure has been found.

-Based on dedicatory inscriptions for altars, the name of the figure is conjectured to be Arimanius, a Latinized form of the name Ahriman – a demonic figure in the Zoroastrian pantheon.
+Based on dedicatory inscriptions for altars, the name of the figure is conjectured to be Arimanius, a Latinized form of the name Ahriman – perplexingly, a demonic figure in the Zoroastrian pantheon.
 Arimanius is known from inscriptions to have been a god in the Mithraic cult as seen, for example, in images from the Corpus Inscriptionum et Monumentorum Religionis Mithriacae (CIMRM) such as CIMRM 222 from Ostia, CIMRM 369 from Rome, and CIMRM 1773 and 1775 from Pannonia.

-Some scholars identify the lion-man as Aion, or Zurvan, or Cronus, or Chronos, while others assert that it is a version of the Zoroastrian Ahriman or Vedic Aryaman.
+Some scholars identify the lion-man as Aion, or Zurvan, or Cronus, or Chronos, while others assert that it is a version of the Zoroastrian Ahriman or the more benign Vedic Aryaman.

 Although the exact identity of the lion-headed figure is debated by scholars, it is largely agreed that the god is associated with time and seasonal change.

 Rituals and worship

 According to M.J.
-Vermaseren and C.C. van Essen, the Mithraic New Year and the birthday of Mithras was on December 25.
+Vermaseren and C.C. van Essen, the Mithraic New Year and the birthday of Mithras was on 25 December.